germs-lab/SOPs/DNA_SOPs/SOP_PowerMag_water_DNA_extraction_robot.md

 *	Rotor: S-5700
 *	RCF: 4500 g

-10. Avoid the pellet, transfer the entire volume of the supernatant to a new Mo BIO 2 ml DWP.
+10. Avoid the pellet, use E1-ClipTip automatic multichannel pipettes (program Htp850) to transfer the entire volume of the supernatant to a new Mo BIO 2 ml DWP.
 Apply Sealing Tape to the DWP.
-Centrifuge at 4500 g for 6 mins to clear any residual particulates that may have carried over.
 *	Position is around 7 for the plate holder.
 You can insert the pipette and check whether the tip touch the pellets

+11. Centrifuge at 4500 g for 6 mins to clear any residual particulates that may have carried over.

-11. Transfer no more than 800 ul of supernatant to a new MO BIO 2 ml DWP again avoiding any residual pellet.
+12. Transfer no more than 800 ul of supernatant to a new MO BIO 2 ml DWP again avoiding any residual pellet.
 *	Until now, we get the samples ready for Robot.
-Labe your plate and put it into -80oC for further use.
+Cover the plate with Polyethylene Film, label the plate and store in -80oC for further use.

-12. Thaw your samples in MO BIO 2 ml DWP in water.
+13. Thaw your samples in MO BIO 2 ml DWP in water.
-13. Follow another protocol for Robot use.
+14. Follow another protocol for Robot use.